crys-cross/ethernaut-attacks/README.md

 - Buy item with less than the asking price to pass this level.

 #### SOLUTION:
--   deploy AttackShop.sol using deployAttackShop.ts to goerli network.
+-   Player can alter the price with a maliscious contract.
+Deploy AttackShop.sol using deployAttackShop.ts to goerli network.
 After deployment put address of deployed library and other needed addresses in AttackShop.ts and run script in goerli.
 -   TODO- scripts

 #### FILES: